Will drink poison to clean the system: RBI Governor, Urjit Patel

 In particular, he said the RBI had issued precise instructions via three circulars in 2016 to enable banks to eliminate the hazard.

-"It turns out ex post the bank had simply not done so.
+"It turns out ex-post the bank had simply not done so.
 Clearly, the internal processes at the bank failed in allowing the operational hazard to remain in place in spite of clear instructions to close it," he said.

 Patel said the RBI will undertake actions against the bank that it is empowered to but this set is limited under its Banking Regulation Act powers over PSBs.